-Nutrition remains a serious health and development problem – while stunting and underweight decreased markedly since 2004 (MDHS 2010) from 53% to 47% and 17% to 14% respectively—nearly half of Malawi’s children are stunted, a reflection of chronic shortages in food quantity and quality.
-USAID’s nutrition programming is a lynchpin across various U.S. Government initiatives, and is thus funded through multiple sources: Feed the Future, Food for Peace, Global Health, and PEPFAR.
+Nutrition remains a serious health and development problem in Malawi.
+While stunting and underweight rates decreased markedly from 2004 to 2010 (from 53% to 47% and 17% to 14% respectively), the rates remain high and are a reflection of chronic shortages in food quantity and quality.
+USAID’s programs therefore focus on preventing chronic under-nutrition.
+As a lynchpin across various U.S. Government initiatives, nutrition programs are funded through multiple sources.

 Chronic malnutrition in children is high in Malawi, but it can be prevented